Careers

 Please contact Josh Doyon at jdoyon@chathamhall.org to apply.

-• Providing dorm supervision, including evening and/or weekend responsibilities as assigned.
+• Providing dorm supervision, including one evening responsibility per week and six weekend responsibilities per year.

-• Supporting students by fostering a positive, inclusive, and supportive residential environment.
+• Supporting students by fostering a positive and inclusive residential environment.

 • Assisting with dorm activities, events, and other community-building initiatives.